aryelgois/composer-front-end/README.md

 _(optional)_

-Defines how the symlinks are placed in the directories:
+Defines how the symlinks are placed in the directory of each file_group:

 * **nest**: Symlinks will be created at `vendor/package/`, inside the specified directories.
 It helps with files with same name.